jbo-adiccon-test/ccsp-qos/README.md

   It's possible to remove QoS_config_current.json file and restart the ccsp_qos to restore the data model to the default state.

+We will use "cake" with diffserv3 instead of htb prioritiy queueing. e.g. tc qdisc add dev erouter0 root cake bandwidth 40Mbit overhead 0 mpu 0 diffserv4

  Data model usage
 -----------------------------------------------------------------